jackyan0320/p8105_final_project/proposal/project_proposal.md

 ### Intended final product

 -   A final report
--   A webpage
+-   A webpage containing visualizations and conclusions
--   A screencast
+-   A screencast explaining the webpage and analysis

 ### Analyses, visualizations, and challenges